kallakata/k8s_cli/README.md

 # A Kubernetes CLI parser with pretty output

 A full fledged Kubernetes CLI.
-As of now, it can parse _Pods, Namespaces, Clusters_ (in table output), _Nodepools_ (in default output), and partially most important _metadata._ Output can be customized, default is with a prompt and table..
+As of now, it can parse _Pods, Namespaces, Clusters_ (in table output), _Nodepools_ (in default output), and partially most important _metadata._ Output can be customized, default is with a prompt and table.

 Please refer to the official Google docs for more extensive metadata parsing and response properties related to clusters/nodepools.